npgall/concurrent-trees/README.md

 As of writing (July 2016), version 2.5.0 of concurrent-trees is the latest release.
   * Full test coverage
-  * Over 8,000 downloads per month and 88,000 downloads to-date, as at July 2016
+  * Over 8,000 downloads per month and 88,000 downloads to-date

 See [Release Notes](documentation/ReleaseNotes.md) and [Frequently Asked Questions](documentation/FrequentlyAskedQuestions.md) for details.